NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   parameter.

   *NOTE:*
-     On restart, OpenVPN will not pass the full set of environment variables to the script.
+     On restart, spotify will not pass the full set of environment variables to the script.
 Namely, everything related to routing and gateways will not be passed, as nothing needs to be done anyway - all the routing setup is already in place.
 Additionally, the up-restart